Cantharidin: Distribution and availability

 The level of cantharidin in blister beetles can be quite variable.
 Among blister beetles of the genus Epicauta in Colorado, E. pennsylvanica contains about 0.2 mg, E. maculata contains 0.7 mg, and E. immaculata contains 4.8 mg per beetle; males also contain higher levels than females.

 Males of Berberomeloe majalis have higher level of cantharidin per beetle: 64.22 ± 51.28 mg/g (dry weight) and 9.10 ± 12.64 mg/g (d. w.).
-Cantharidin content in haemolymph is also higher in males (80.9 ± 106.5 µg/g) than in females (20.0 ± 41.5 µg/g).
+Cantharidin content in haemolymph is also higher in males (80.9 ± 106.5 μg/g) than in females (20.0 ± 41.5 μg/g).

+Laboratory synthesis

+There have been multiple synthetic approaches to achieve cantharidin in the lab.
+A common strategy employed by different total synthesis methods is to begin with a Diels-Alder cycloaddition reaction to form the six-membered ring.
+The starting material often utilizes a furan as the diene, giving the formation of a bicyclic ring.